 Basics of Open House Staging

 That photo of your sellers pinching the top of the Eiffel Tower is classic but when buyers are touring your Open House, they want to imagine themselves living in the home.
 That’s why one of the cardinal rules that professional staging companies follow is to remove family photos, religious items, and even sports memorabilia from the property.
-Encourage your seller to start packing these up well before the day(s) of the Open House so you can figure out how to replace with less personal decor items like generic artwork or plants.
+Encourage your seller to start packing these up well before the day(s) of the Open House so you can figure out how to replace with less personal decor items (see below).

 Less stuff makes a space look larger…hence surfaces like desks, dressers, tables, and counter tops need to be as clear as possible.
 Here’s the thing though – buyers nowadays take their diligence even deeper.
 Yes they’ll open cabinets, cupboards and closets.
 So your seller is going to need to find temporary storage for these items.
 Err on the side of minimalism.
 For example, some staging companies will remove up to 50% of a seller’s furniture and personal items to improve traffic flow and make spaces appear larger.
 A byproduct of this is that you can leave behind those real estate cliches used to describe small spaces.
 By now, every home buyer knows that “cozy” is code word for “sardine can” anyways.